OmegaLambda1998/OmegaLambda1998.github.io/repos/index.md

-@def tabname="Repository Documentation"
+@def tabname="Code"

-# Repository Documentation
+# Code
-Documentation for all my major repositories
+Repositores and documentation for all my projects

 {{getrepos}}